fewlinesco/node-web-libraries/packages/web/README.md

 setAlertMessagesCookie(response, ["foo", "bar"]);
 ```

-Note that you will need to un-serialized the value of the cookie, like so:
+Note that you will need to un-serialized the value of the cookie, and that the returned value will be a list of string, even if only one message has been set in the `alert-messages` cookie.

 ```ts
 const serializedAlertMessages = await getServerSideCookies(request, {